 The Clinical Scholars in Informatics (CSI) pathway is a two-year program designed for residents to further develop clinical skills in informatics and health information technologies with the support and guidance of a mentorship team.

 - Making Electronic Health Record workflows more efficient

 Through a competitive application process, two PGY1 residents are selected for the pathway to begin their PGY2 and PGY3 years.

-In their training, CSI scholars will:
+In their training, Clinical Scholars in Informatics residents will:

 - Obtain EPIC Physician Builder certification with privileges to modify the Wake Forest Electronic Health Record in collaboration with Wake Forest Information Technology Services (ITS).
 This includes travel to EPIC headquarters to complete training as well as building a marketable skillset that can be valuable for future fellowship and faculty positions